EdinaDinka/TestCases/README.md

 # TestCases
-Test cases and test scenarios for the demo app.
+Test cases and bugs reported for the demo app.